-Top eCommerce Payment Gateways for WordPress in 2017
+Top eCommerce Payment Gateways for WordPress

 Okay, so you’ve created a kickass design, your site’s running in tip-top shape, and your visitors are more than ready to convert.
 What more could you ask for?

 But then your soon-to-be-customers get to the payment gateway and don’t see their preferred provider listed.
 Or there’s a security warning that’s thrown them off-guard.
-Or, even worse, they change their mind, want to go back to the site to add another item to their cart, but they realize they’re no longer on your site and don’t know how to get back.
+Or, even worse, they change their minds, want to go back to the site to add another item to their cart, but they realize they’re no longer on your site and don’t know how to get back.

 So, what can you do to ensure that UX issues like the ones mentioned above don’t keep your visitors from converting?
 There’s really only one thing you can do: choose a payment gateway provider (or providers) that will provide a reliable and secure experience.